Pointing up'ards shows two swords ready for a fight.

 Today, firearms are the favoured weapons for close combat; sword fights are restricted to movies like Pirates of the Caribbean and sport fencing.
 Raising his foil to invite the opponent to do likewise, the swordsman shouts "En garde!" as a warning that he is about to fight.
 (This assumes, of course, that the opponent knows what that French phrase means.)

 The attacker would have more chance of success if he didn't shout the warning, but then he wouldn't be a gentleman.

 Conversely, appel is a permitted tactic of stamping the foot to the ground to distract the opponent.
 This can accompany the en garde and negate the warning.
 Again, the fencer would have more chance of success if he stamped on his opponent's foot, but that's against the rules.
 Lunging at somebody with a sharp weapon is OK, but don't tread on their foot.

-Crossed cutlasses appear in the coat of arms of Guatemala and crossed swords on the coat of arms of Kildare, Ireland.
+Similarly, crossed cutlasses appear in the coat of arms of Guatemala and crossed swords in that of Kildare, Ireland.

 (See also Crosses on Flags)

 Swords and other weapons pointing downwards imply the fight is over.
 Consequently downward-pointing swords may be seen engraved on a war memorial to honour those who fought and died in battle.

 The coat of arms of Oman shows a Khanjar dagger over two downward-pointing scimitars.
 For over a thousand of years, Oman's geographic location has been politically and economically strategic for Indian Ocean trade leading to several conflicts and invasions in the distant past.
 The Sultanate of Oman now enjoys good relations with most countries, in particular its neighbours in the Middle East.
 For Oman, their swords are in their scabbards.
 The fighting is over.

 Just 1,700 km northwest, however, the fighting is far from over.